 Cover letter?
 We've got it covered.

-Ah, the cover letter, that elusive element of the job search.
-It’s not much fun to craft and people often make mistakes, but learn to do it right and the reward will be great.
+Ah, the elusive cover letter.
+It's not much fun to write and people often make mistakes, but learn to do it well and the reward will be great.

-Here’s how to write the coveted cover letter:
+Here's how to write the coveted cover letter for a job:

-Augustine recommends, “Use your opening documentation to demonstrate your understanding of the company’s position in the marketplace and their needs, and then highlight your experiences and accomplishments that speak to these requirements.”
+Augustine recommends, “Use your opening documentation to demonstrate your understanding of the company's position in the marketplace and its needs, and then highlight your experiences and accomplishments that speak to these requirements.”

 People like personalization.
-Using the hiring manager’s name shows you did you research.
+Using the hiring manager's name shows you did your research.

-Companies and recruiters often post their position in more than one place.
-Run a Google search for a portion of the job description, in quotes.
-Or, If you know the name of the recruiting agency that’s running the search, take a look at their company site.
-If the group is small enough, they may have each recruiter’s bio listed.
+Companies and recruiters often post their positions in more than one place.
+Run a Google search for a portion of the job description in quotation marks.
+Or, if you know the name of the recruiting agency that's running the search, take a look at its company site.
+If the group is small enough, it may have each recruiter's bio listed.